yuritoyaoi/blog/src/content/posts/cook-eat.md

 ---
 title: She Loves to Cook, and She Loves to Eat
 published: 2025-12-26
+pubDate: 2025-12-26
 description: Cooking is how Nomoto de-stresses, but one day, she finds herself making way more than she can eat by herself.
 category: Yuri
-tags: [Drama, Manga, Romance]
+tags:
+  - Drama
+  - Manga
+  - Romance
 draft: false
 image: ./img/cook-eat-cover.jpg
 ---